 This competition runs every quarter.
-Any work submitted between today and March 31th will be eligible for the 2021 Q.2 competition round.
+Any work submitted today will be eligible for the current round/quarter.
 You may submit your work here.

 It will have to be an economic or financial study, and in a style akin to these articles: